-Probe: Kitsap jail inmate who died had been improperly subdued
+Probe: Kitsap jail inmate who died improperly subdued

 Pushing a struggling person forward while strapping them down is not a technique recommended by the chair’s manufacturer, The Kitsap Sun reported this week.
 It is the action that detectives said ultimately suffocated Howell.

-When officers pulled Howell back up, they eventually noticed he was not breathing.
+When officers pulled Howell back up, they eventually noticed that he was not breathing.
 He died May 15 in a hospital.

 Howell was jailed May 9 after confessing to the murder of Sabrina Olson-Smith, 23.

-The Kitsap County Coroner determined that Howell’s death was a homicide caused by “restraint asphyxia.”
+The Kitsap County Coroner determined Howell’s death was a homicide caused by “restraint asphyxia.”
 Contributing factors were Taser and pepper spray applications and the “psychotic episode” Howell was experiencing.

-A public statement issued last month from the State Patrol said detectives found “no indication” that officers committed a crime in Howell’s death.
+A public statement issued last month from the State Patrol said detectives found “no indication” officers committed a crime in Howell’s death.

 Not mentioned in the statement, but included in documents obtained from the State Patrol through official record requests, were details about officers refusing to cooperate with the investigation, a dump of irrelevant records by the sheriff’s office and 11 “areas of concern” about training for the chair.